Registering for Classes

 CCD offers Algebraic Literacy (MAT 055) to University of Colorado Denver (CU Denver) students who require remediation in mathematics.
 CU Denver students must register for MAT 055 at their home institution and must adhere to registration procedures and deadlines set by CU Denver.
 Final grades will appear on both CCD and CU Denver transcripts.
 If a student should transfer from CU Denver to CCD, these courses will be included in the student's Satisfactory Academic Progress (SAP) calculation for financial aid at CCD.

-If the prerequisite requirement is not for college composition and reading or math, you may request that the College also review previous transcripts from a regionally accredited college or university to approve and enter a prerequisite waiver.
+If the prerequisite requirement is not for college composition or math, you may request that the College also review previous transcripts from a regionally accredited college or university to approve and enter a prerequisite waiver.
 All requests for prerequisite waivers must be submitted to the Office of Registration and Records or the Testing Center.
 Refer to the College online schedule or program requirements for specific requirements.

 Biology Prerequisite Requirement